schombert/Project-Alice/docs/rules.md

 - either bring blockades into a valid state (this has knock on effects on the percentage blockaded and the modifier derived from that) or recalculate what is blockaded from scratch
 - bring combats into a valid state (if the units wouldn't start fighting given the current set of wars, kick them from combat)

-- update the dynamic modifier (things like literacy where the size of the modifier is multiplied by the value) -- maybe (schombert notes: not that anyone would be able to tell if we updated them once every X days and split the updates for all the nations over the X days in the cycle, just something to think about.)
+- update the dynamic modifiers (things like literacy where the size of the modifier is multiplied by the value) -- maybe (schombert notes: not that anyone would be able to tell if we updated them once every X days and split the updates for all the nations over the X days in the cycle, just something to think about.)
 - removed expired province and national modifiers

+- update cached economics values: Since there is a single global price for all commodities, a number of things can probably be cached at the beginning of each tick, assuming that we want to update the prices late in the tick

 - update wars -- increase ticking war score based on occupying war goals (po_annex, po_transfer_provinces, po_demand_state) and letting time elapse, winning battles (tws_from_battles > 0)

+## Tracking changes

+There are some triggers, game rules, and ui elements that need to know the change of certain things, such as pop growth, migration amount, changes in pop wealth perhaps, etc. We will need to decide if these things are tracked by either resetting some value to zero at the beginning of the day and then increasing it over the day or by ensuring that all changes happen in a single place, so that the new delta can be written once (versus writing zero and then adding updates as we go).
+The second option is better for ui stability, since otherwise reading such a value over the course of a tick runs the risk of not just giving you an out-of-date value, but an incorrect one.
+We will also need to decide if we are storing these delta values in the save file.
+If we don't there are two consequences: (a) there will be no information about them in the ui on the first day after a load, and (b) we will need to make sure that they are always generated prior to being needed by any rule; we can't fall back on using the change value from the previous day as there may be no previous day.

 ## Modifiers

 Both nations and provinces have a set of properties (a bag of float values) that may be affected by modifiers.
 Some modifiers attached to a province may also affect the bag of values associated with the owning nation.
 In general, as properties are added or removed, we add or remove their affect on the bag of values (we try not to recalculate the whole set as much as possible).
 This also means when a province changes ownership that we need to remember to update its affect on the national set of modifiers.

 Some modifiers are scaled by things such as war exhaustion, literacy, etc. Since these need to be updated daily, there is a second bag of values attached to nations just for these

+## Economy

+### Share factor

+If the nation is a civ and is a secondary power start with define:SECOND_RANK_BASE_SHARE_FACTOR, and otherwise start with define:CIV_BASE_SHARE_FACTOR.
+Also calculate the sphere owner's foreign investment in the nation as a fraction of the total foreign investment in the nation (I believe that this is treated as zero if there is no foreign investment at all).
+The share factor is (1 - base share factor) * sphere owner investment fraction + base share factor.
+For uncivs, the share factor is simply equal to define:UNCIV_BASE_SHARE_FACTOR (so 1, by default).
+If a nation isn't in a sphere, we let the share factor be 0 if it needs to be used in any other calculation.

 ## Military